0x41c/invisible-chat/README.md

 This is a message encrypter for [Powercord](https://github.com/powercord-org/powercord "Powercord Website")

 ## Install Me
-First `cd` into your powercord plugin directory. the folder you wan't from the base of the powercord installation is
+First `cd` into your powercord plugin directory, then the folder you want to clone into is
 ```
 powercord/src/Powercord/plugins
 ```